Updated on August 31st, 2022 by Josh Arnold

 This earnings volatility should not come as a surprise.
-As primarily a mattress and furniture products manufacturer, it is reliant on a healthy housing market for growth.
+As primarily a mattress and furniture products manufacturer, it relies on a healthy housing market for growth.
 The housing market collapsed during the Great Recession, which caused a significant decline in earnings-per-share in 2007.

-Leggett & Platt is also reliant on consumer confidence, as roughly two-thirds of furniture purchases in the United States are replacements of existing products.
+Leggett & Platt also depends on consumer confidence, as roughly two-thirds of furniture purchases in the United States are replacements of existing products.
 When the economy enters a downturn, consumer confidence typically declines.

 It also took several years for Leggett & Platt to recover from the effects of the Great Recession.
 Earnings continued to rise after 2007, but earnings-per-share did not exceed 2006 levels until 2012.
 The company saw another difficult year in 2020, due to the coronavirus pandemic.
 This demonstrates that Leggett & Platt is not a recession-resistant business.

 Valuation & Expected Returns

 As previously mentioned, Leggett has an impressive dividend history.
 The company has increased its dividend for half a century.
 Leggett & Platt historically generated plenty of cash flow to distribute significant cash to investors and invest in growth initiatives.

 It also has a solid current dividend yield of 4.5%.
 This is right at triple the yield of the broad S&P 500 Index.

 Leggett & Platt is expected to generate earnings-per-share of $2.73 for 2022.
 Based on a recent stock price of $38.74, shares are presently trading at a price-to-earnings ratio of 14.2.